naxocist/naxocist/README.md

 competitive programmer
 ----------------------

-I've been in competitive programming field for the last

 *   🌍  I'm based in Thailand
 *   ✉️  You can contact me at [subforwork@gmail.com](mailto:subforwork@gmail.com)
 *   🧠  I'm learning web development### Skills